iascending/paranuara/README.md

 Before making API calls to the API endpoints of the project, please start development server first.

-In the root directory of the project, run:
+To start server in terminal, in the root directory of the project, run:

-docker-compose up
+`docker-compose up'

 ### Create registered user
 - url: http://127.0.0.1:8000/api/user/create/